*This post was last updated on May 8, 2020 to reflect a new moratorium issued by Governor Cuomo.

 - The moratorium applies to all pre-existing orders.
 They have been suspended and you cannot be evicted.
 And when the eviction moratorium ends, you will need to be served with a marshal’s notice.

 - Right now, you are still obligated to pay rent.
 The face that Housing Court is suspended just means that your landlord can’t sue you for nonpayment right now, but once Housing Court is reopened your landlord will likely be able to sue you in a non-payment case for unpaid rent.
-We are working with the Right to Counsel NYC Coalition on possible reliefs for tenants, especially undocumented tenants who are generally ineligible for federal assistances.
+We are working with the Right to Counsel NYC Coalition and other partners on possible reliefs for tenants, especially undocumented tenants who are generally ineligible for federal assistances.

 - If you’ve lost your job and you’re eligible for unemployment insurance, you should file a claim ASAP because the benefits are very valuable.